mindkomm/timber-integration-woocommerce/README.md

 Here are a couple features that are not yet integrated, but would be good contribution opportunities:

 - [ ] Add support for tag templates.
 - [ ] Add support for WooCommerce galleries.
-Maybe just documentation is needed?
+Maybe only documentation is needed?

 ## Todo